Lab Personnel. |

 Dissertation: Developing a substance use screening instrument: The Juvenile Offender Substance Abuse Screen.

-Current Position: Managing Consultant, The Lewin Group, Washington, DC.
+Current Position: Vice President, The Lewin Group, Falls Church, VA.

 Thesis: IQ differences between male and female adolescent offenders.